 Family Psychological Services is owned and operated by Wes Crenshaw, PhD.
-He and his associate see a broad clientele from Lawrence and Douglas County.
-Dr. Wes also sees clients two days a week in the Kansas City Metro at our new office in Prairie Village.
+He and his three associates see a broad clientele from Lawrence and Douglas County.
+Dr. Wes also sees Kansas City Metro clients two days a week at our office in Prairie Village.
 Kelsey will begin seeing clients on Fridays in Prairie Village in March.